Baseball can travel and swing at an unprecedented rate.

 Inspiration from Nature

 Extreme sports have quickly become a global phenomenon.
 Question is, can there be an extreme version of all sports?
-Cricket for instance, has tournaments with a lesser number of players or overs, even smaller fields sometimes.
+Cricket, for instance, has tournaments with a lesser number of players or overs, even smaller fields sometimes.
 But is it an extreme version of the sport?
 Extreme cricket would be one in which a batsman, for instance, strikes a ball ten times harder, sending a ball away ten times farther.
 Or a baller could swing the ball beyond the known limit- or throw it at trailblazing speed.
 Sporting equipment could be upgraded to meet extreme requirements.
 As a case, baseball needs to be invented which can travel and swing at an unprecedented rate.

-In order to design a baseball that can swing and fly like nothing we have seen before, first we need to understand the behavior of the fluid (air) through which it would travel.
+In order to design a baseball that can swing and fly like nothing we have seen before, we need to understand the behavior of the fluid (air) through which it would travel.

-When blood vessels of camel constrict due to dehydration, its blood cells become elongated and oval which allows them to circulate through the body even through tighter vessels.
+When blood vessels of a camel constrict due to dehydration, its blood cells become elongated and oval which allows them to circulate through the body even through tighter vessels.
 This principle can be mimicked in a ball to eliminate all friction.
 The baseball should be able to increase its speed- and swing midair- as intended by the pitcher.

 The stated principle has been studied thoroughly in all ball sports.
 Gyroball, knuckleball, Adidas miCoach Smart Ball and other smart ball systems, all contribute to the development of this extreme ball machine.
 Nature gadget baseball should be able to calculate the distance and angles midair and morph itself in an attempt to exaggerate the speed and/or spin- and then take the hit without breaking its systems.